-Two-way in-vehicle transceiver position should be discussed with the vehicle owner prior to installation, since the antenna may be visible to the vehicle's operator.
+Two-way in-vehicle transceiver position should be discussed with the vehicle owner prior to installation, since the two-way in-vehicle transceiver may be visible to the vehicle's operator.

 The best location for the two-way in-vehicle transceiver is centered high on either the front or rear windshield.
-For optimal range, the antenna should be mounted horizontally.
+For optimal range, the two-way in-vehicle transceiver should be mounted horizontally.
 Metallic window tint can also affect range, so this should be a consideration when determining the mounting location.